elie29/oci-driver/readme.md

 ## Using OCI Driver Class

 ### Using the factory
 Factory will automatically alter the session (@see OCI\Driver\Helper\SessionInit.php) in order to fix NLS_TIME_FORMAT and NLS_NUMERIC_CHARACTERS.
-So we won't need to use to_char or to_date to convert the format, expecially, in comparing dates with a given date:
+So we won't need to use to_char or to_date to convert the format, especially in comparing dates with a given date:

 ```php
 $driver = Factory::create(Provider::getConnection(), 'test');